gschievelbein/i3wm_master_swap/README.md

 # i3wm_master_swap

-Quick script to swap the focused window the largest window in the same screen (i3wm/sway).
+Quick script to swap the focused window to the largest window in the same screen (i3wm/sway).

 Just bind it to a key combination in your config: